HEART OF DARKNESS: A POSTMODERN READING

 Literary theorist and philosopher Lyotard defines postmodernism as “incredulity towards metanarratives” (Barry 83): this attitude is indicative of the postmodernist celebration of fragmentation as opposed to the modernist nostalgia for lost truth and wholeness.
 In fact metanarratives, consisting of an “overreaching account or interpretation of events and circumstances that provides a pattern or structure for people’s beliefs and gives meaning to their experience” (“Metanarrative”), represent the modernist tendency to lament present fragmentation implying a lost, transcendent truth or, as Barry defines it, a “desired comprehensive reassurance” (89).
 Heart of Darkness can be said to present elements of metanarration: the symbolism which pervades the novel – most prominently present in the jungle as representing the inner and darker nature of humankind – is indicative of an attempt to find an overarching explanation and meaning in the experience recounted.
 Postmodernists consider metanarratives as totalising illusions which conceal the internal contradictions and plurality intrinsic in reality, and contrast them with “mininarratives”.
 These are preferred over the former because they are “provisional, contingent, temporary, and relative” (Barry 83) and do not wish to look for or provide a unifying meaning, a “totalising metadiscourse” (89) in the reality of fragmentation.

-In conclusion, Conrad’s Heart of Darkness can be said to present both modernist and postmodernist attitudes in its creation and elusion of realities throughout the novel.
-These two are so strictly intertwined that contrasting elements are abundant, but some observations can be made as regards its elements of metanarrative and hyperrealism.
+Conrad’s Heart of Darkness can be said to present both modernist and postmodernist attitudes in its creation and elusion of realities throughout the novel.
+These two are so strictly intertwined that contrasting elements are abundant, but some observations can be made about its elements of metanarrative and hyperrealism.
 On the one hand, the symbolism in the jungle points to a search for an overarching, universal meaning or truth which represents the modernist nostalgic lament for a lost wholeness in a time of fragmentation.
 On the other hand, the jungle might appear to be a simulacrum, concealing the absence of “light” in human nature outside of the place in which the “darkness” is located.
-However, it might also be the key to the protagonist’s unmasking of the simulacrum because of its universal, absolute nature.
+However, it might also be the key to unmasking the simulacrum because of its universal, absolute nature.